RayDeeUx/OrbIndicatorsRevisited/about.md

 (Well, most of them.)

-*Mod author's note: Orb indicators will be pointing in the wrong direction when they belong to a horizontally or vertically flipped jump orb with custom rotation values.
-Trying to adjust the source code for these incredibly uncommon scenarios is not worth the effort, even if entropy and the heat death of the universe were physically impossible.*
+*Mod author's note: Orb indicators will point in the wrong direction when an orb is horizontally or vertically flipped with custom rotation values.
+Adjusting the source code for these incredibly uncommon scenarios is not worth the effort.*

 Thanks to [altalk23](https://github.com/altalk23) and [Alphalaneous](https://github.com/Alphalaneous) for the assists!